Salatblätter - Paramagnetismus Callahan Basalt Urgesteinsmehl

 Who is Phil Callahan?

-Professor Philip Callahan, PhD, the author of 17 books and over 150 published articles, is widely regarded as a beacon of sustainable agriculture.
-His groundbreaking work with insects and infrared radiation is a milestone in understanding the connection between nutrition and pest pressure.
-Dr. Callahan's research and discoveries related to paramagnetism are just beginning to gain widespread acceptance.
-Paramagnetism in agriculture is a powerful growth force that promotes root development and stimulates the proliferation of microorganisms.
+Professor Philip Callahan, PhD, author of 17 books and over 150 published articles, is widely regarded as a leading figure in sustainable agriculture.
+His groundbreaking work with insects and infrared radiation is a milestone in understanding the link between nutrition and pest pressure.
+Dr. Callahan's research and discoveries related to paramagnetism are only now beginning to gain wider acceptance.
+Paramagnetism in agriculture is a powerful growth force that promotes root development and stimulates the reproduction of microorganisms.

 Who is Graeme Sait?

-We've actually never mentioned him before—I just realized that.
-He's Australian, and a great teacher and inspiration for us.
+We've actually never mentioned him before – I just realized.
+He's Australian, and a great teacher and inspiration to us.
 Great word.
-He has a great blog and podcast and regularly runs workshops.
-Graeme Sait provided us with this interview.
+He has a fantastic blog and podcast and regularly holds workshops.
+Graeme Sait kindly provided us with this interview.

-I always find original statements more powerful than summarized knowledge in a book.
-I also like how Graeme conducts the interview with such care.
+I always find original statements more powerful than the summarized knowledge in a book.
+I also appreciate how Graeme conducts the interview with such care.
 He's also Australian, but they hadn't met before the interview.
-Of course, it was also important to him that Phil Callahan get to know his company, which also conducts research into vital and sustainable agriculture.
+Naturally, it was also important to him that Phil Callahan learn about his company, which also focuses on research into vital and sustainable agriculture.

-I'm sharing a video about humus, a TED Talk he gave in Noosa.
+I'm attaching a video about humus, a TED Talk he gave in Noosa.
 It's so beautiful and so fertile there.
 In Noosa.

 And now – enjoy the interview!

 Phil Callahan: Yes, I'm very pleased.
 There are numerous farmers who attend these Acres USA conferences and have successfully tried the concept.
-In your country, too, some of the major companies are now working with paramagnetism and plant growth .
-The book has really started something, because knowledgeable people can read the book and then figure it out for themselves.
+Even in your country, some of the big companies are now working with paramagnetism and plant growth .
+The book has really started something, because knowledgeable people can read the book and then find out for themselves.

-Graeme: The reason I asked if you're satisfied with the progress relates to what I consider to be very slow progress on your other major discovery.
-For readers unfamiliar with your work, I'm referring to your discovery that plants emit infrared radiation, which amplifies scent molecules.
+Graeme: The reason I asked if you were satisfied with the progress relates to what I consider to be very slow progress on your other major discovery.
+For readers unfamiliar with your work, I'm referring to your discovery that plants emit infrared radiation, which enhances scent molecules.
 Insects use their antennae to detect the source of these molecules.
-Healthy plants emit a different signal than unhealthy plants, and insects are more strongly attracted to nutritionally deficient plants.
+Healthy plants emit a different signal than unhealthy plants, and insects are more strongly attracted to nutrient-deficient plants.
 This incredibly important discovery was largely ignored by entomologists, but the military quickly recognized its significance.
 In fact, the infrared-guided missile was developed as a result of your work.
-How do you feel about that?
+How does that make you feel?

-Phil: I'm happy with my work on paramagnetics, but you have to differentiate between that and my infrared insect work.
+Phil: I'm happy with my work on paramagnetism, but you have to differentiate between that and my infrared insect work.
 We're still working on projects, which means that eventually we'll be able to generate frequencies that attract insects.
-My interest in paramagnetism began with a study of sacred sites.
-I visited these sites worldwide—Catholic, Buddhist, Muslim, even Aboriginal Australian sites.
-I noticed that plant growth was always better in these places, which always had to do with stones.
+My interest in paramagnetism started with a study of sacred sites.
+I visited these sites worldwide—Catholic, Buddhist, Muslim, even Australian Aboriginal sites.
+I noticed that plant growth was always better at these places, which always had to do with stones.
 Further investigation revealed that these stones were highly paramagnetic.

 Graeme: It's also easier with paramagnetism because you developed your PCSM [Paramagnetic Count Soil Meter].
-When farmers see the direct relationship between productive capacity and the reading on the meter, the whole concept is lifted out of the realm of abstract theory.
+When farmers see the direct correlation between productive capacity and the reading on the meter, the whole concept is taken out of the realm of abstract theory.
 It's practically undeniable.

-Phil: Actually, entomologists could repeat some of my simple experiments and they would see what is undeniable, but they don't want to because they have a preconceived notion against it—a paradigm, as it's called.
-There's no paradigm against paramagnetism because no one has ever heard of it.
+Phil: In fact, entomologists could repeat some of my simple experiments and they would see what is undeniable, but they don't want to because they have a preconceived notion against it—a paradigm, as it's called.
+There is no paradigm against paramagnetism because no one has ever heard of it.

-Graeme: I understand that your recent research suggests that paramagnetic materials are a source of subterranean light to enhance root growth.
+Graeme: I understand that your latest research suggests that paramagnetic materials act as a source of subterranean light to enhance root growth.
 Can you explain this phenomenon?

 Phil: Yes.
 Paramagnetic force is light from stones to the roots.
-The stone is actually a transceiver that collects magnetism from the cosmos and bounces it back to the roots.
-If you put a paramagnetic stone in Dr. [Fritz-Albert] Popp's lab in Germany and measure it with his instruments that count photons one by one, you'll find that a highly paramagnetic stone emits 2,000 to 4,000 photons.
-If you combine that stone with compost and treat it organically, the number of photons increases from 2,000-4,000 to 400,000.
+The stone is actually a transceiver, collecting magnetism from the cosmos and reflecting it back to the roots.
+If you put a paramagnetic stone in Dr. [Fritz-Albert] Popp's lab in Germany and measure it with his instruments that count photons individually, you'll find that a highly paramagnetic stone emits 2,000 to 4,000 photons.
+If you combine this stone with compost and treat it organically, the number of photons increases from 2,000-4,000 to 400,000.
 Now you're creating light for the roots.
-Roots are waveguides, just like antennae in insects.
-If you clean the roots and shine a light on them, they transmit the waves just like a fiber optic cable.
+Roots are waveguides, just like the antennae on insects.
+If you clean the roots and shine a light on them, they conduct the waves just like an optical fiber.
 Dr. Popp has a $100,000 instrument to measure light in the form of photons.

 Graeme: That's fascinating, but it's a recent discovery.
 Has that always been your theory about how it works?

-Phil: Well, in this case, I knew it worked, but I had to figure out the mechanism by which it worked.
+Phil: Well, in this case, I knew it worked, but I had to find the mechanism by which it worked.
 Some of my experimental work indicates enormous increases in plant performance.
-For example, I took rye grown in sandy soils with a paramagnetic level of 60 cgs [centimeter-gram-seconds] and fed that soil with paramagnetic stone.
-The rye had 10 to 15 nitrogen nodules on its roots before treatment, but after treatment, the number increased to 200 nodules.
+For example, I took rye grown in sandy soils with a paramagnetic level of 60 cgs [centimeter-gram-seconds] and fed these soils with paramagnetic rock.
+The rye had 10 to 15 nitrogen nodules on its roots before the treatment, but after the treatment, the number increased to 200 nodules.

-Phil: Well, none of this stuff will work without some of that paramagnetic energy.
+Phil: Well, none of this stuff will work without some of this paramagnetic energy.
 It can't work without light.

 Graeme: This is truly an amazing discovery.
 It's so important for those with non-volcanic soils.